StefanNieuwenhuis/StefanNieuwenhuis/_posts/math/2025-05-19-math-behind-naive-bayes-part2.md

 series_part: 2
 ---

+{% include _series.html %}

-In this second part of the series, we dive into the mathematics behind Gaussian Naive Bayes.
+In the second part of the series, we dive into the mathematics behind Gaussian Naive Bayes.
 We'll derive the class-conditional probability density functions, explore why log-probabilities are used, and show how the entire prediction process can be transformed into a fast, vectorized dot-product computation.
 Along the way, we'll clarify common assumptions—such as constant variance across classes—and examine their practical consequences.

 ## From Bayes to Naive Bayes